Goldschmidt-Fraenkel Machzor

 Goldschmidt-Fraenkel Machzor, formally known as Machzor According to the Customs of the Ashkenazim in All Their Branches: Including the Western Ashkenazic Rite, Polish Rite and former French Rite is a critical edition of the piyyutim (liturgical poems) found in the Ashkenazic and French prayer books.
-Daniel Goldschmidt initiated this project, and after his passing his son-in-law Yonah Fraenkel continued it.
+Daniel Goldschmidt initiated this project, and after his death his son-in-law Yonah Fraenkel continued it.
 This project includes collecting manuscript versions of the piyyutim used in the aforementioned customs, including those piyyutim recited today, as well as those piyyutim recited in the past which did not make it to the age of printing.
 The machzor includes a commentary to all the piyyutim.

 Editing and publishing

 Goldschmidt published the Rosh Hashanah and Yom Kippur volumes in 1970 under the title "Machzor for the High Holidays".
 He died in 1972, while working on "Machzor for Sukkot, Shemini Atzeret and Simchat Torah."
 The machzor was eventually published by his son-in-law, Professor Yonah Fraenkel, in 1981.
 Professor Fraenkel continued the project, publishing the Passover machzor (1993) and Shavuot machzor (2000).
 This completed the work on the Ashkenazic machzor for the major holidays.

 As a continuation of the holiday machzor project, Fraenkel began working on a machzor for the Sabbaths of circumcision and marriage, but died in 2012 before completing the work.
 The family turned to Dr. Gabriel Wasserman to finish the work on the machzor for the Sabbaths of circumcision and marriage, and it was published in 2025.